Knae/Knae/README.md

 - 👋 Hi, I’m Chuang Sing,Kee; aka @Knae
 - 👀 I’m interested in games and programming and badminton and blah blah blah....
 - 🌱 I’m currently learning game programming in Media Design School@Auckland,New Zealand
-- 📫 You can reach me @ chuang.kee@mds.ac.nz
+- 📫 You can reach me @ chuangsing.kee@gmail.com

 <!---
 Knae/Knae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.